Intelligent Links

 Callback configuration

-Using callbacks for payments is optional, but has several benefits:
+Using callbacks has several benefits:

 • Callbacks can be used to facilitate reconciliation of Flywire payments to accounting systems, ERPs, etc.